awsdocs/amazon-s3-userguide/doc_source/S3OutpostsGSCLIJava.md

 #### [ AWS CLI ]

 **Example**
-The following AWS CLI example creates an endpoint for an Outpost using the AWS VPC resource access type\.
+The following AWS CLI example creates an endpoint for an Outpost by using the VPC resource access type\.
 The VPC is derived from the subnet\.
+To run this command, replace the `user input placeholders` with your own information\.

 ```
 aws s3outposts create-endpoint --outpost-id op-01ac5d28a6a232904 --subnet-id subnet-8c7a57c5 --security-group-id sg-ab19e0d1
 ```
-The following AWS CLI example creates an endpoint for an Outpost using the customer\-owned IP address pool \(CoIP pool\) access type\.
+The following AWS CLI example creates an endpoint for an Outpost by using the customer\-owned IP address pool \(CoIP pool\) access type\.
+To run this command, replace the `user input placeholders` with your own information\.

 ```
 aws s3outposts create-endpoint --outpost-id op-01ac5d28a6a232904 --subnet-id subnet-8c7a57c5 --security-group-id sg-ab19e0d1 --access-type CustomerOwnedIp --customer-owned-ipv4-pool ipv4pool-coip-12345678901234567